Matching Jack: Production

+Matching Jack was directed by Nadia Tass and David Parker.
+The screenplay by Lynne Renew was based on an unfilmed script by Renew entitled Love and Mortar.

+The hospital used for shooting the film was the old Royal Women's Hospital in Carlton, Melbourne.

-Matching Jack was produced by Tass and Parker's studio Cascade Films, in association with the film investment agencies Film Victoria and Screen Australia.
-It was filmed on location in Melbourne in 2009, and premiered at the 2010 Melbourne International Film Festival.
-20th Century Fox distributed it to 185 national screens in August 2010, the widest Fox release of an Australian film since 2008's Australia.
+The film was produced by Tass and Parker's studio Cascade Films, in association with the film investment agencies Film Victoria and Screen Australia.
+It was filmed on location in Melbourne in 2009.